NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 ### Spurious timeout

 An implementation MAY detect spurious timeouts based on the mechanisms described in Forward RTO-Recovery {{!RFC5682}}.
-Experimental alternative include Eifel {{?RFC3522}}.
+Experimental alternatives include Eifel {{?RFC3522}}.
 When a spurious timeout is detected, a TCP implementation MAY follow the response algorithm described in
 {{!RFC4015}} to restore the congestion control state and adapt